-present a model of a profit-maximizing bank that chooses among loans, Treasuries, and reserves that is funded with deposits and equity capital.2 The bank faces both a leverage ratio and a risk-based capital constraint.
+Furthermore, potential unintended consequences of the regulatory changes arise with the use of risk weights.
+In the appendix, I summarize a model of a profit-maximizing bank that chooses among loans, Treasuries, and reserves that is funded with deposits and equity capital.3 The bank faces both a leverage ratio and a risk-based capital constraint.

-Based on the model, figure 1 depicts the ceteris paribus optimal shares for loans, Treasuries, and reserves on the asset side of the bank's balance sheet, as well as the share allocated to deposits, which serves as a model-based measure of leverage, as I increasingly exclude Treasuries and reserves from the leverage ratio.
-Under the pre-interim final-rule-type leverage ratio, Treasuries and reserves have a risk weight equal to one, so they're included in the leverage ratio.
-Increasingly excluding Treasuries and reserves from the leverage ratio amounts to reducing the risk weights toward zero, which is effectively what the interim final rule does.
+Based on the model, figure 1 depicts the optimal shares for loans, Treasuries, and reserves on the asset side of the bank's balance sheet, as well as the share allocated to deposits, which serves as a model-based measure of leverage, as I exclude an increasing share of Treasuries and reserves from the leverage ratio.
+Under the pre-interim final-rule-type leverage ratio, Treasuries and reserves have a risk weight equal to one, such that they're included in the leverage ratio.
+Excluding an increasing share of Treasuries and reserves from the leverage ratio amounts to reducing the risk weights toward zero, which is effectively what the interim final rule does.

-Figure 1 shows that, ceteris paribus, as one decreases the de facto risk weights on Treasuries and reserves from 1 to 0, the bank allocates away from loans and toward Treasuries and reserves.
-Without the exclusions, the bank allocates 73.75 percent of its portfolio to loans, 17.03 percent to Treasuries, and 9.22 percent to reserves; the bank also funds with 95 percent deposits and 5 percent equity.
-With Treasuries and reserves fully excluded, the bank allocates 67.8 percent of the portfolio to loans, 18.15 percent to Treasuries, and 14.04 percent to reserves; the bank now funds with 95.93 percent deposits and only 4.07 percent equity, even though the required equity-to-risk-weighted-assets ratio has not changed.
+Figure 1 shows that as one decreases the de facto risk weights on Treasuries and reserves from one to zero, the bank allocates away from loans and toward Treasuries and reserves.
+Without the exclusions, the bank allocates 73.72 percent of the portfolio to loans, 16.57 percent to Treasuries and 9.71 percent to reserves; the bank also funds with 94 percent deposits and 6 percent equity.
+With Treasuries and reserves fully excluded, the bank allocates 67.81 percent of the portfolio to loans, 18.29 percent to Treasuries and 13.90 percent to reserves; the bank now funds with 95.93 percent deposits and only 4.07 percent equity, even though the ratio of equity to risk-weighted assets has not changed.
 Overall, these findings suggest that the rule change could distort bank allocations away from higher-risk-weighted assets, such as loans, and toward lower-risk-weighted assets, such as Treasuries and reserves, and the banks will become more leveraged.